 Hello!
 I'm Adebowale

-I am a Digital Transformation Consultant, Academic, and Researcher.
+I am a Digital Transformation Consultant, Educator, and Researcher.

-Over the last decade, my teams have successfully automated more than 100 business processes across 4 Nigerian banks; resulting in verifiable high-cost savings, improved customer satisfaction, and achievement of other strategic business goals.
+Over the past decade, my teams have successfully automated more than 100 business processes across four Nigerian banks.
+This has resulted in verifiable cost savings, improved customer satisfaction, and the achievement of other strategic business goals.

 Presently, I support the development and execution of initiatives that close the digital skill gap in the UK, the East Midlands region in particular.
 Such initiatives include Knowledge Transfers Programs (KTPs), Continuous Professional Development (CPDs), Digital Skills Partnerships (DSPs), and Apprenticeships.
 Moreover, I am the curriculum lead for the OfS Short Course Challenge project

-With regard to teaching and learning, I lead Data Scientist and Data Analyst Apprentice programmes; I also function as a module leader for a few undergraduate and post-graduate modules such as human factors in systems design, e-commerce software, global web, ICT for development, and programming with API.
+With regard to teaching and learning, I lead Data Scientist and Data Analyst Apprentice programmes; I also function as a module leader for a few undergraduate and post-graduate modules such as human factors in systems design, digital commerce, global web, ICT for development, and programming with API.

-I am passionate about Digital Transformation, especially as it affects people, processes, and products. mentoring comes naturally to me, and I love to make positive impacts on everyone that comes across my path as much as I could.
+I am passionate about Digital Transformation, especially as it affects people, processes, and products. mentoring comes naturally to me, and I love to make a positive impact on everyone that comes across my path as much as I could.

 Personal Philosophy